JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

     kotlin {
         cocoapods {
-            // Mandatory properties
+            // Required properties
-            // Specify the required pod version here.
+            // Specify the required Pod version here.
 Otherwise, the Gradle project version is used. version = "1.0"
             summary = "Some description for a Kotlin/Native module" homepage = "Link to a Kotlin/Native module homepage"

             // Optional properties
-            // Configure the pod name here instead of changing the Gradle project name name = "MyCocoaPod"
+            // Configure the Pod name here instead of changing the Gradle project name name = "MyCocoaPod"

             framework {
-                // Mandatory properties
+                // Required properties
                 // Framework name configuration.
 Use this property instead of deprecated 'frameworkName' baseName = "MyFramework"